saurfang/sparksql-protobuf/README.md

 # sparksql-protobuf

+This library provides utilities to work with Protobuf objects in SparkSQL.
-This library provides a way to read parquet file written by SparkSQL back as an RDD of compatible protobuf object.
+It provides a way to read parquet file written by SparkSQL back as an RDD of compatible protobuf object.
+It can also converts RDD of protobuf objects into DataFrame.

 [![Build Status](https://travis-ci.org/saurfang/sparksql-protobuf.svg?branch=master)](https://travis-ci.org/saurfang/sparksql-protobuf)